imswebra/cmput291MP1/Report.md

 ## Testing Strategy
 The testing strategy consisted of a combination of both unit tests for several of the key, low-level functions (namely functions within `database.py` and `utils.py`) as well as extensive manual testing for the higher-level areas that were frequently changed or had a high-likelihood of failure.

 Unit tests were implemented to ensure that the low-level functions operated as expected.
 Given their frequent use by the higher-level functions, this automated testing was incredibly important.
 The collection of unit tests is contained within the `tests/` directory, and tests can be run by calling `python3 -m unittest tests/$TEST_SUITE.py` from the root directory.
-The test cases within `database_test.py` test the execution of many functions within `database.py`.
-The test cases within `utils_test.py` test the some of the helper functions of `utils.py`, with a focus on the functions that perform validation and string manupilation.
+The test cases within `database_test.py` test the execution of the functions within `database.py`.
+The test cases within `utils_test.py` test some of the helper functions of `utils.py`, with a focus on the functions that perform validation and string manupilation.
 Many of the functions within `utils.py` were better suited for manual testing, as they either take user input or they pretty-print data.

 The following unit test cases were developed: